harcokuppens/CourseGradingWithDOMjudge/README.md

 * [Overview programming contests, specifications and tooling](Programming_contests_specifications_and_tooling.md)

 The scripts used in this repository use the **REST API** referenced in above document.
-The BAPCtools we use to create a problem which we then import to DOMjudge.
+We use BAPCtools to develop/create and test a problem.
+When we have a good problem for the course, only then we import it to DOMjudge.